annaschoenenberger/DiskScanner/ReadMe.txt

 c) console application for test purpose.
 d) WPF application for visualisation using the mvvm pattern (microsoft.toolkit.mvvm).
 e) usage of background task.
+f) cancellation of background task with cancellation token.